ComedicChimera/chai/docs/Chai Notes/Feature Notes/Monads.md

 # Monads
+**NOTE: This documentation is no longer remotely accurate to how Monads are currently being envisioned.
+I will redocument this when I have time.**

 Monads are principle feature of Chai although they are implemented somewhat unconventionally.
 They act as the primary method of error handling.

 In essence, a **monad** is a construct that "redefines" sequential execution for a given type.
 For example, the `Option` monad is defined such that code progresses if there is a value and exits or accumulates if their is not.